 - Argan oil prevents hair from becoming brittle.
 It promotes elasticity, thereby strengthening hair shafts (1).

 - Argan oil can protect hair from hair coloring damage.
-A study showed that argan oil helped rejuvenate colored hair (6).
+A study showed that argan oil helped colored hair rejuvenation (6).

 - Argan oil’s protective seal also rescues hair from damage by styling tools and chemicals (7).

-- Argan oil contains the needed nutrients to help rejuvenate damaged hair.
+- Argan oil contains the needed nutrients, making it a rejuvenating oil that helps rejuvenate damaged hair.